MicroEJ/docs/GettingStarted/gettingStartedIMXRT1170.rst

 For this Getting Started, the `NXP i.MX RT1170 Evaluation Kit VEE Port <https://github.com/nxp-mcuxpresso/nxp-vee-imxrt1170-evk>`__ will be used.

-It contains the sources of the VEE Port which will be necessary to run applications on the simulator or on the device.
-It also contains some applications samples.
+It contains the sources of the VEE Port which will be necessary build and run applications on the simulator and on the device.
+The VEE Port also includes some applications samples which will be used in this Getting Started.

 You can download the i.MX RT1170 VEE Port using the following commands::